-Reclamation funded during the period includes reclamation work done at the Cowper site to level areas of the property.
+Reclamation funded during the period in 2015 was \$nil (2014 - \$29,108).
+In 2014, this included reclamation work done at the Cowper site to level areas of the property.

 Change in interest rate reflects changes to the ERO provision based on changes in the discount rate used in the ERO estimates during the period.
 The discount rates used by the Corporation are based on the Government of Canada bond yields for periods comparable to the expected timing of reclamation activities at each site.
-These rates ranged from 0.96% to 1.70% as at December 31, 2014.
+These rates ranged from 0.48% to 1.15% as at December 31, 2015 (0.96% to 1.70% as at